GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/gke_guestbook/gke_guestbook-en.md

 Now that you have the Redis storage of your guestbook up and running, start the guestbook web servers.
 Like the Redis workers, this is a replicated application managed by a Deployment.

 This tutorial uses a simple PHP frontend.
-It is configured to talk to either the Redis worker or master Services, depending on whether the request is a read or a write.
+It is configured to talk to either the Redis worker or leader Services, depending on whether the request is a read or a write.
 It exposes a simple JSON interface, and serves a jQuery-Ajax-based UX.

 ```bash
 kubectl create -f frontend-deployment.yaml